 I am living, with the knowledge and consent of my bishop and his predecessor, outside my diocese and in the United States.
 I am working on my doctoral thesis, working on the internet, writing as a columnist for different publications, and giving talks at conferences and other events.

 I am not engaged in any official external apostolate where I live.
 I have no assignment.
 I haven’t sought anything on top of what I now do.
 I can barely make headway on my thesis as it is!
 (It’s about the figure of David as an exemplum of civic virtues between Augustine and Ambrose, by the way, for the Augustinianum.)
 Since I am not functioning publicly in any way as a priest within the diocese where I live, I do not need the faculties of the diocese and therefore I have not sought them.
 I have been in the diocese with the knowledge of the last two bishops of the place.
 I don’t know what the present bishop knows.
 I haven’t been in touch.
-[Since I posted this, the situation is changed.
-I have full faculties of the diocese and I am publicly functioning in various capacities.]
+[UPDATE: Since I originally posted this, the situation is changed.
+I have full faculties of the Diocese of Madison and I am publicly functioning in various capacities.]

 Think about it this way.
 If a priest goes fishing in another diocese or, say, goes to a condo he buys for retirement in Florida and never functions publicly as a priest there, he doesn’t need the faculties of the local diocese.
 If he travels to another place and stays there, even for some time, and yet never functions as a priest there, he doesn’t need to inform the diocese or obtain anything from them.
 He can say Mass privately and go about his business as it pleases him and his own bishop back home.
 This is something that Ms. Zagano doesn’t seem to understand, and she has apparently allowed her less-than-well-informed imagination run wildly down a steep path.